Parc Gwyn Crematorium

-Parc Gwyn Crematorium office is currently CLOSED to the general public.
-The grounds are OPEN from 10am - 5pm but visitors are asked to observe social distancing guidance.
-Funerals – Welsh Government revised guidance states that attendance at funerals may, ‘Include the person arranging the funeral and anyone invited by that person (or any carer of any of those persons)’.
-Please note the number of mourners attending funerals at Parc Gwyn is currently limited to 32 people within the service Chapel and un-limited number for standing outside.
+Parc Gwyn Crematorium office is currently closed to the general public.
+The grounds are open from 10am - 5pm but visitors are asked to observe social distancing guidance.
+Funerals – Please note the number of mourners attending funerals at Parc Gwyn is currently limited to 58 people within the service Chapel and un-limited number for standing outside.

 Parc Gwyn Crematorium was opened in 1968 in response to public demand.
 Since that date over 40,000 cremations have been carried out here.
 Most people in Pembrokeshire now choose to be cremated when they die.